I tried upgrading Automated Security Response on AWS (ASR) to v3 and used the Web UI

 https://solutions-reference.s3.amazonaws.com/automated-security-response-on-aws/v3.1.1/automated-security-response-admin.template

-• ShouldDeployWebUI: yes (if you want to use the Web UI)
+• ShouldDeployWebUI: yes (if using Web UI)

 • AdminUserEmail: Administrator's email address